mvanwinkleias/blog_posts/2023-05-01-decommissioning_things/Decommissioning_things.md

 ### Auditing The New

 All new changes should reference ticket numbers.
-Typically you can do this in the comments of (say) a firewall object, an IPAM host, etc
+Typically you can do this in the comments of (say) a firewall object, an IPAM host, etc.

-If there is a searchable attribute field that you can use to put a ticket number in, that might be a good idea.
+If there is a searchable attribute field that you can use to put a ticket number in, using that might be a good idea.

 ### Auditing The Old